putnamalbert/BACnet-Segmentation/Preparation.md

 # Preparation
-To participate in our modules: (best to preload if you intend to use)
+To participate in our modules:

+Best to preload if you intend to use.

+Laptop with Ethernet with following software:

 ## Basic
-Laptop with Ethernet with following software:

 Web browsers (preferably more than one browser).

 Wireshark.